pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

 .. figure:: noise_types.png
    :align: center
-   :scale: 65%
+   :scale: 90%

    Original, clean image and four different types of noise applied to it with ``skimage.util.random_noise``.
-Poisson noise is subtle, but difficult to remove, whereas gaussian as well as salt & pepper are not subtle but also challenging. :label:`astronaut`
+Poisson noise is subtle, but difficult to remove, whereas gaussian as well as salt & pepper are not subtle but also challenging. :label:`noise-types`

 It should come as no surprise that a particular denoising algorithm may be stronger or weaker at removing a particular kind of noise.
 In this example the noise type is speckle noise, which is a kind of multiplicative noise often encountered in ultrasound medical imaging.
 Three different denoising algorithms implemented in scikit-image will be applied: total variation, bilateral, and wavelet denoising.